 - Focus on them; not you.
 This is how being known for love acts!
 Pay attention and listen to your audience focusing on solutions from their vantage point; rather than a description of what you have to offer them.
 They will sense the subtle shift and listen more.

 - Watch trends and adjust.
 Use your ChMS (Church Management System) and demographic data to identify how your internal and external audiences are changing.
 Use this information to adjust.
-Not by changing your Biblical message but instead, adjusting methods, timing, and ministries.
+Not by changing your Biblical message but instead, by adjusting methods, timing, and ministries.

 - Provide benefits.
 To truly love an audience (like Jesus commanded), you’ll identify needs, concerns, and goals, then provide solutions. controlling language so they understand and receive them as benefits.